Three Black Holes Are On A Collision Course In What’s Being Called ‘An Unimaginably Epic Event’

 The triple system is not just incredibly unusual, but difficult to find.
 The researchers behind the findings only noticed the three black holes due to the use of several different types of telescopes.

-“Dual and triple black holes and exceedingly rare, but such systems are actually a natural consequence of galaxy mergers, which we think is how galaxies grow and evolve,” added co-author and fellow George Mason physicist Shobita Satyapal.
+“Dual and triple black holes are exceedingly rare, but such systems are actually a natural consequence of galaxy mergers, which we think is how galaxies grow and evolve,” added co-author and fellow George Mason physicist Shobita Satyapal.

 What is most exciting about this for scientists is that it could be the answer to the elusive “final parsec problem.”